nibblegap/ecloud-selfhosting/README.md

 ## Setting up /e/ OS with /e/ selfhosting

-For a new installation, enter the selfhosting domain in the fist time usage wizard.
+For a new installation, enter login (email address - username@domain), password and selfhosting domain FQDN in the fist time usage wizard.

 If you already have /e/ OS installed, you can add your selfhosting domain under

-Settings->Users & accounts->Add account->/e/ account, and specify your custom server URL using the "Server URL" field in "Login with another account":
+    Settings->Users & accounts->Add account->/e/ account

+using login (email address - username@domain), password, and specifying your custom server URL using the "Server URL" (https//domain) field in "Login with another account":

 [](https://gitlab.e.foundation/e/priv/infra/ecloud-selfhosting/raw/1e3cb6cd56ade9d3489d30f56ea941edce4533c8/e_os_custom_server_screenshot.jpg)